 The Bulletin is published on behalf of SOAS by Cambridge University Press.
 Full text of articles is available online via Cambridge Journals Online, and can be accessed from within subscribing institutions using the following link: journals.cambridge.org/...jid=BSO

-Books for review should be sent to the address above.
-We aim to offer a comprehensive reviews section highlighting new scholarly publications in Asian and African studies, but we are unfortunately not able to publish reviews of all of the relevant books we receive.
+We aim to offer a comprehensive reviews section highlighting relevant new scholarly publications in Asian and African studies, but we are unfortunately not able to publish reviews of all of the relevant books we receive.

 Please note that the Bulletin does not normally publish unsolicited book reviews.